obrie/retrokit/README.md

 This is built for RetroPie / Raspberry Pi 4.
 You must customize it to your own needs.

+**NOTE** This repository does not contain ROMs or URLs to websites that provide ROMs.
+To utilize any download functionality in retrokit, you must provide the configurations yourself.
+Please familiarize yourself with the law in your country before attempting to download ROMs.

 ## Why does this exist?

 When I started creating my own RetroPie system, I wanted to build it in such a way